Clinton's debate showing may dampen calls for Biden

 “It was a very kind debate, very gentle.
 She came out the winner," Trump told ABC News.

-But Clinton did give Republicans ammunition as she came out strongly in favor of gun control and tighter regulation of banks, and brushed off former Rhode Island Governor Lincoln Chafee's concerns about her email use.
+But Clinton did give Republicans ammunition as she came out strongly in favour of gun control and tighter regulation of banks, and brushed off Chafee's concerns about her email use.

 "Clinton’s record of hypocrisy and flip-flops on everything from Wall Street, trade, immigration, and foreign policy was on full display.
 Her unwillingness to fully explain the circumstances surrounding her secret email server, and the ongoing FBI investigation into it, further damages her credibility," Reince Priebus, head of the Republican National Committee, said in a statement.